-Many more savers are taking advantage of their new-found freedom to transfer their pensions.
-Official figures show that funds transferred out of pensions schemes almost tripled last year to a record £34bn.
-If you’ve got a pension pot, you might be wondering if it’s in the right place or whether you could get better performance and value with another provider.
+Many more savers are taking advantage of their freedom to transfer their pensions and so if you’ve got a pension pot, you might be wondering if it’s in the right place or whether you could get better performance and value with another provider.
 Or maybe your employer has sent you a transfer value for your final salary pension and you want to know if it’s a good deal.
 This article explains what you need to consider when deciding whether to transfer a pension or stay put.

 Should I transfer my pension?

 First, a quick reminder of the difference between the two main types of scheme.
 A defined contribution (DC) pension is one in which you pay in contributions (although your employer will also pay in if it’s a workplace DC pension) and the pension benefits are based on how much is paid in.

 A defined benefit (DB) pension (often called a final salary pension) is a scheme offered by an employer in which the guaranteed pension benefits are based on your salary and how long you have worked for the company.
 They tend to be such generous schemes that many employers can no longer afford to run them and few are accepting new members.

 If you are in a defined contribution scheme, there are a few key reasons why you might want to transfer elsewhere: